Helidow74/fullstack_formation_training/README.md

 # data_fullstack_formation_training
-**Some projects and drills done during the data fullstack training**
+**Some experiments and drills done during my data fullstack training**

-Jupyter notebooks as well as python files
+Most of the files are Jupyter Notebooks.

 -------------------------------